Jc-alt logo

 def maxAreaOfIsland(self, grid: List[List[int]]) -> int:

-# Recursion is a concept, backtracking is a technique using it.
+# - is a concept, backtracking is a technique using that concept.

 # Recursive Flood Fill (DFS Traversal):